 Playoff seedings will be determined by points.
 Teams receive three points for a regulation win, two for an OT/SO win, one point for an OT/SO loss and zero points for a regulation loss.
 If two teams are tied by points tiebreakers will go in the following order: a) regulation wins, b) total wins, c) goal differential, d) head-to-head points earned per game between teams tied in standings, e) least goals allowed and f) coin toss.

-Play-in and quarterfinal games will be played with a running clock, same as regular season, but will never go to shootout.
-If the opening round games are tied after three periods, teams will play 3 on 3 overtime, no intermissions, until there is a winner.
+Playoff games will never go to shootout.
+In the play-in and quarterfinal rounds, if the game is tied after three periods the teams will play 3 on 3 overtime, no intermissions, until there is a winner.
 Semifinal and championship games which are tied in regulation will first proceed to 10 minute, five on five sudden death overtime period, no running clock.
 If no winner is crowned after 10 minutes of five on five, we will play three on three (one lady min per side), no intermissions, until there is a winner.

 If bad weather threatens to make conditions unplayable league managers will make the call, with input from captains, on calling off games.
 We will, however, try to avoid being little bitches whenever possible.